 Figure 40.
 STAYSL unfolded spectra per unit lethargy for nominal guess, largest deviation, and bootstrapped values.
 The 90% activation range represents the saturation region for the foil reactions utilized in the neutron flux unfolding.

 high energy where the vast majority of neutrons were.
-This low cross-section allowed for higher resolution in unfolding the epithermal portion of the neutron spectrum at the expense of having little coverage at thermal energies.
+This low cross section allowed for higher resolution in unfolding the epithermal portion of the neutron spectrum at the expense of having little coverage at thermal energies.

-The χ2 results indicate that H0, that the two sets of data are governed from the expected distribution, could not be rejected for most of the trials with any amount of confidence.
+The χ2 results indicate that H0, that the two sets of data were governed from the expected distribution, could not be rejected for most of the trials with any amount of confidence.
 The χ2 was derived from the unfolded activities, not the neutron flux as the flux is not a categorical variable.
 The p-value reflects the probability of finding a greater χ2.
 The χ2 for the nominal guess, largest sample, and bootstrapped unfolded

 activities was 0.36, 8.3, and 1.3 with p-values of 0.96, « 0.05, and 0.22, respectively.

-The p-values indicate the probability of achieving a larger χ2 given the results, so the nominal case was within reasonable expectation while the largest χ2 value was rejected with strong significance.
+The p-values indicated the probability of achieving a larger χ2 given the results, so the nominal case was within reasonable expectation while the largest χ2 value was rejected with strong significance.
 The bootstrapped activity p-value was closer to the rejection value of 0.05, but the result was large enough to not reject the unfolded activities.
 It is important to note that the χ2 values did not include the fluence uncertainty, only the bootstrapped activity uncertainty as outlined in Section 3.4.2.
 The distribution of χ2/ν values for the set of trials is shown in Figure 41.

 The distribution of χ2 values peaked around 1; however, a non-negligible portion

 of the unfolds provided results that rejected H0.
-A few cross-sections may generally increase and other decrease which had a negative impact on the ability to unfold the spectrum.
+A few cross sections may generally increase and other decrease, which had a negative effect on the ability to unfold the spectrum.
 Of the 182 trials, the hypothesis that activities come from the ex- pected distribution was not rejected 81.9% of the time and rejected 18.1% with 95% confidence.

 Fission Products